 - Ability to link your account to an EFTPOS card so you can spend your money in stores

 Chances are the bank you’re already with offers a free transaction account.
+There is no particular account that’s better than another.
 These are:

 You will usually need to pay fees for extras such as having a debit card (although EFTPOS cards are free), paper statements, and manual transactions (those done at a physical branch).